 Not more than two units of conditions will be allowed for conditional entrance into the Freshman class.
-These must be removed within the first year.
+These must be removed by the end of the Sophomore year.

 Definition of Entrance Requirements.
-The following definitions of entrance requirements are abridged (except where indicated by footnotes) from Document No. 111 December 1, 1923 of the College Entrance Examination Board, which may be obtained on payment of twenty cents by addressing the Secretary, 431 West 117th Street, New York, N. Y.
+The following definitions of entrance requirements are abridged (except where indicated by footnotes) from Document No. 114, December 1, 1924 of the College Entrance Examination Board, which may be obtained on payment of twenty cents by addressing the Secretary, 431 West 117th Street, New York, N. Y.